srimantapal205/Subject-Wise-Question---Answer/Azure Data Engineer Interview Questions and Answers.md

 + Encrypting data at rest and in transit.
 + Monitoring and auditing access and activity using Azure Monitor and Azure Security Center.
 + Implementing data governance policies and ensuring compliance with industry standards and regulations.

+## Day 2: Azure Data Factory Basics

+### 1. What are the key components of Azure Data Factory?
+**Answer**: The main components of Azure Data Factory are:
++ Pipelines: Groups of activities that perform a unit of work.
++ Activities: Tasks performed by the pipeline, such as data movement or transformation.
++ Datasets: Represents the data structures within the data stores that the activities work with.
++ Linked Services: Defines the connection information needed for Data Factory to connect to external data sources.
++ Triggers: Units of processing that determine when a pipeline execution should be kicked off.
+### 2. How do you create a pipeline in Azure Data Factory?
+**Answer**: To create a pipeline in Azure Data Factory:
+1. Open the Azure portal and navigate to your Data Factory.
+2. In the Data Factory UI, go to the "Author & Monitor" section.
+3. Click on the "Create pipeline" button.
+4. Add activities to the pipeline by dragging and dropping them from the Activities pane.
+5. Configure the activities as needed.
+6. Save and publish the pipeline.
+3. What is the purpose of Linked Services in Azure Data Factory?
+**Answer**: Linked Services in Azure Data Factory act as connection strings, defining the connection information needed for Data Factory to connect to external data sources.
+They are used to specify the credentials and connection details required to access different types of data stores, such as Azure Blob Storage, Azure SQL Database, and others.
+### 4. What types of data stores can Azure Data Factory connect to?
+**Answer**: Azure Data Factory can connect to a wide range of data stores, including:
++ Azure services (e.g., Azure Blob Storage, Azure SQL Database, Azure Data Lake Storage)
++ On-premises data stores (e.g., SQL Server, Oracle, File System)
++ Cloud-based data stores (e.g., Amazon S3, Google Cloud Storage)
++ SaaS applications (e.g., Salesforce, Dynamics 365)
+### 5. What is the Copy Activity in Azure Data Factory, and how is it used?
+**Answer**: The Copy Activity in Azure Data Factory is used to copy data from a source data store to a destination data store.
+It is commonly used in ETL operations.
+To use the Copy Activity:
+1. Define the source and destination datasets.
+2. Configure the source and destination properties in the Copy Activity.
+3. Specify any additional settings such as data mapping, logging, and error handling.
+4. Add the Copy Activity to a pipeline and run it.
+### 6. Explain the concept of Integration Runtime (IR) in Azure Data Factory.
+**Answer**: Integration Runtime (IR) is the compute infrastructure used by Azure Data Factory to provide data integration capabilities across different network environments.
+There are three types of IR:
++ Azure IR: Used for data movement and transformation within Azure.
++ Self-hosted IR: Installed on an on-premises machine or a virtual machine in a virtual network to connect to on-premises data sources.
++ Azure-SSIS IR: Used for running SQL Server Integration Services (SSIS) packages in the cloud.
+### 7. How do you implement an incremental data load in Azure Data Factory?
+**Answer**: To implement an incremental data load in Azure Data Factory:
+1. Identify the column that will be used to track changes (e.g., a timestamp or ID column).
+2. Store the last loaded value of this column in a control table or variable.
+3. In the pipeline, use the stored value to filter the source data for new or updated records.
+4. Load the incremental data into the destination data store.
+5. Update the stored value to reflect the latest loaded record.
+### 8. How can you handle data transformation in Azure Data Factory?
+**Answer**: Data transformation in Azure Data Factory can be handled using:
++ Mapping Data Flows: Visual interface for designing data transformations.
++ Data Flow Activities: Perform transformations using SQL, Spark, or custom scripts.
++ External Services: Integrate with Azure Databricks or HDInsight for complex transformations.
+### 9. What are Tumbling Window Triggers in Azure Data Factory?
+**Answer**: Tumbling Window Triggers are a type of trigger in Azure Data Factory that fire at periodic intervals.
+They are useful for processing data in fixed-size, non-overlapping time windows.
+Each trigger instance is independent, and the trigger will only execute if the previous instance has completed.
+### 10. How do you monitor and troubleshoot pipeline failures in Azure Data Factory?
+**Answer**: Monitoring and troubleshooting pipeline failures in Azure Data Factory can be done using:
++ **Azure Monitor:** Provides a comprehensive view of pipeline runs, including success and failure metrics.
++ **Activity Runs:** Reviewing the details of individual activity runs to identify the root cause of failures.
++ **Logs and Alerts:** Configuring logging to capture detailed execution logs and setting up alerts to notify of failures.
++ **Retry Policies:** Implementing retry policies for transient failures.
++ **Debugging Tools:** Using the debug mode in the Data